milanfx/milanfx.github.io/test.md

 Let us now explore the IDE interface.
 Please click on each of the icons and menu items highlighted in red boxes in the following screenshots to become familiar with their purpose.

+> **Note:** Let us now explore the IDE interface.
+Please click on each of the icons and menu items highlighted in red boxes in the following screenshots to become familiar with their purpose.

 **1.** In the **Explorer** menu, you will find your folders, files (created or cloned), and pre-requisites installed.

 <div align="center"><img src="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMSkillsNetwork-PY0224EN-Coursera/labs/v1/labs/images/explorer.png" width="800"></div>